Download access guides in English or in Maltese

 How do I access the myHealth system?

 Use an internet browser to go to http://www.myhealth.gov.mt.
-To log into the system, you need an electronic identity (e-ID) password and be subscribed to the myHealth service.
+To log into the system, you need an electronic identity (e-ID) password.
 The e-ID password is necessary to ensure security and privacy for your personal health data.
 If you wish to give a doctor access to your data through myHealth, even he/she needs to have an e-ID password.
 See below for information on how to apply for an e-ID password.

 What data can I access directly?

 You can directly access your Case Summaries, current POYC entitlement data and appointment data.

 Why do I need to choose a doctor in myHealth?